ycoady/FortUVic2016/README.md

 Date     | Topics                 | Homework
 :------:| ---------------------- | ---------
 [Jan 6] (http://slides.com/ycoady/utw1#/)  | Light reading on [Untangling the Web](http://www.governmentattic.org/8docs/UntanglingTheWeb-NSA_2007.pdf) (just an FYI!),  [preliminary landscape] (http://slides.com/ycoady/sketching-the-landscape/live#/)!  | (1) post comments for the questions on CourseSpaces, and (2) sketch your own landscape diagram!
+[Jan 13] (http://slides.com/ycoady/stagesofpages/live#/)  |  Through the looking glass: Model, View, Controller and how it all works!  | (1) post your remixes, and (2) pitch your "City App" ideas!